 - Local housing policies, particularly those aimed at creating affordable housing, can significantly impact the market.
 Policy changes may reshape housing supply and influence price trajectories directly.

-Will the Bay Area Housing Market Crash?
+So, Will the Bay Area Housing Market Crash in the Coming Years?

-I believe the Bay Area housing market will remain resilient in the coming years.
+Therefore, I believe the Bay Area housing market will remain resilient in the coming years.
 While we might not see the crazy appreciation of the past, the area's unique appeal and strong economic base will continue to support prices.

 Discover high-quality, ready-to-rent properties designed to deliver consistent returns.